Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

 Mitsubishi Electric's innovative downflow version capitalizes on the natural hot, warm, and cold air to provide warmer air to the evaporator and the reduce the cold air recirculation.
 This is a first in the U.S. market and creates higher efficiencies in heat management.

 The four possible modes of operation include (1) Mechanical Cooling, (2) Mechanical & Free Cooling, (3) Free Cooling, and (4) Free Cooling & Mixing.

 In a typical IT application, a Sensible Heat Ratio (SHR)* of 0.95 indicates that 95% of the energy power engaged by the compressor is used for Sensible Heat Removal, with the remaining 5% used for removing humidity.

-This is in contrast to systems designed for comfort cooling work that work to reduce air temperature and remove humidity in the environment.
+This is in contrast to systems designed for comfort cooling that work to reduce air temperature and remove humidity in the environment.
 An electrical/IT environment has minimal need for dehumidification, so employing a comfort cooling system creates an inefficient use of energy and increases your TCO.
-With a data center cooling system designed for technology applications, you're deploying a more energy- and cost-efficient solutions.
+With a data center cooling system designed for technology applications, you're deploying a more energy- and cost-efficient solution.